David Bernz (vocals, banjo & guitar)

 James Durst (vocals & guitar)

-James has also starred in a pair of award-winning children’s singalong videos, A Great Day for Singing! and Another Great Day for Singing!, projected for release on DVD in 2013.
+James has also starred in a pair of award-winning children’s singalong videos, A Great Day for Singing! and Another Great Day for Singing!
 In addition to co-conspiring with David, Mark and Martha on the ‘Work o’ The Weavers’ project, he has written an eco-peace world musical play entitled Hue Manatee’s Quest.
-His A Whaling Trilogy was orchestrated by Kim Scharnberg for symphony, chorus and soloists and awaits its world premiere.
+His epic A Whaling Trilogy – whaling as seen through the eyes of the whaler, the whaler’s wife and ultimately, the whale – was orchestrated by Kim Scharnberg for symphony, chorus and soloists and awaits its world premiere.
 More information about James and his music is available at www.JamesDurst.com.

 Mark Murphy (vocals & upright bass)

 Mark grew up in a musical family.
 His dad (the late Dwight ‘Doc’ Murphy) was a public school music educator and he and Mark’s mom (Nancy) performed together in contradance bands until very recently.
 Mark started playing cello in 3rd grade, electric bass in 10th, then upright bass at SUNY Fredonia.
 Graduating in 1981 with a degree in art, he dived into professional music with Walt Michael, Tom McCreesh and Company, with whom he’s appeared on Nashville Network’s Fire on the Mountain and NPR’s Prairie Home Companion.
 He has performed with Pilobilus Dance Company and has headlined shows ranging from the Carter Family Fold to Lincoln Center.